-• Work should be appropriately pitched for all children.

-• Assessment for learning strategies should be built into any 'live' learning, to check on understanding, address any misconceptions and support children in engaging with the lesson.

-• Opportunities to develop memory and retrieval should be actively sought out and used in lessons, to support children in retaining key content and concepts.
+- Work should be appropriately pitched for all children.
+To support the class teacher's SEND learners, work can be set appropriately, directly to each pupil who may need this support, rather than as a whole cohort. - Assessment for learning strategies should be built into any 'live' learning, to check on understanding, address any misconceptions and support children in engaging with the lesson. - Opportunities to develop memory and retrieval should be actively sought out and used in lessons, to support children in retaining key content and concepts.